CodeGyver/codegyver.github.io/_posts/2022-05-09-combine-and-number-pdf-pages-with-ghostscript.md

 ## Wrapping up

-Taking all the solutions above, we can create a simple bash script that will take Pdf files as input and output the merged Pdf.
+By integrating all the above solutions, we can create a simple Bash script that will accept PDF files as input and produce a merged PDF as output.

     #!/bin/bash